afirahzahid/Unsupervised-Learning-Country-Clusters/README.md

 - `life_expec`: Life expectancy (years)
 - `total_fer`: Total fertility rate (children per woman)
 - `gdpp`: GDP per capita (USD)

-The dataset contains no missing or duplicate values and has been standardized for clustering.

 ---